jerrychan7/hugoPerfectToC/README.md

 ## Usage

-Download the latest package in [Releases Page](./releases).
-Put all the html files in the `partials/tocLib` folder.
+Put all the HTML files in the `/tocLib` directory of this project into the `your site or theme/partials/tocLib` folder.
 Then you can start using it.

 For example, if you want to add a ToC at the beginning of the article, `layouts/_default/single.html`: